chrispaterson/IAB-TCF-2.0-Specs/CMP JS API v2.0 Final.md

 **Sent Message**

 The sent message shall follow the form outlined below.
 The command, parameter and version object properties correspond to their namesake parameters defined as method argument parameters for `__tcfapi()` method.
-The "sent message" also requires a unique `callId` property to help identify the request.
+The “sent message” also requires a unique callId property to help match the request with a response

 ```javascript
 {